PramodhNarain/PramodhNarain/README.md

 - 👋 Hi, I’m @PramodhNarain
 - 👀 I’m interested in ...
 Data Science
 - 🌱 I’m currently learning ...
 CSE (Data Science)
 - 💞️ I’m looking to collaborate on ...
+Industry Level Solutions
 - 📫 How to reach me ...
+Insta: Pramodh_Code_Crafter
 - 😄 Pronouns: ...
 Hardworking, NEVER GIVE UP
 - ⚡ Fun fact: ...
+The e's in exe stands for effort

 <!---
 PramodhNarain/PramodhNarain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.